Genital herpes is a common sexually transmitted infection caused by the virus herpes simplex (HSV).

 - vaginal discharge

-While you may experience no symptoms at all, you can still spread the virus to sexual partners.
+Even if you experience no symptoms at all, you can still spread the virus to sexual partners.

 The main treatment for severe genital herpes is an antiviral drug.
-While this drug will help to reduce the number of outbreaks you may have, and speed up the healing process, it will not cure the virus.
+While this drug will help to reduce the number of outbreaks you may have, and speed up the healing process, it will not get rid of the virus.

 The treatment may be used in two ways: